← Back to all apps

 Full Description

-Generate UI code for a given FigJam node in Figma.
 Use the nodeId parameter to specify a node id.
 Use the fileKey parameter to specify the file key.
-If a URL is provided, extract the node id from the URL, for example, if given the URL https://figma.com/board/:fileKey/:fileName?node-id=1-2, the extracted nodeId would be 1:2 and the fileKey would be :fileKey.
-IMPORTANT: This tool only works for FigJam files, not other Figma files.
+If a URL is provided, extract the node id and file key from the URL, for example, if given the URL https://figma.com/design/:fileKey/:fileName?node-id=1-2, the extracted nodeId would be 1:2 and the fileKey would be :fileKey.
+If the URL does not include node-id, ask the user for a node-specific URL.
+Do not pass an empty or guessed nodeId.

 Required